Full Body Burial at Sea in California

 full body burial at sea white roses

 The shroud can be decorated as the family wishes.
 The family will often add flowers for all guests to participate in the full-body sea burial.
+Floral arrangements and fragrances may also be incorporated as part of the ceremony.

 There are a variety of fabric colors which are available for the shroud to suit the family’s tastes.
 To be a bit more ornate different color ribbons may also be attached.
 Many families will write messages on the shroud to the loved one.